juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   # Must use an empty string as storageClassName
   # Meaning that this PV will not use any StorageClass, instead will use the PV specified by selector
   storageClassName: ""
-  # Due to capacity not being implemented in CSI Driver
-  # Fill in any valid string that's lower than the PVC capacity
+  # For now, JuiceFS CSI Driver doesn't support setting storage capacity.
+Fill in any valid string that's lower than the PV capacity.
   resources:
     requests:
       storage: 10Pi